Voices of protest, crying for change, ring across US, beyond

 Around the time George Floyd died, Eileen Huang was asked to write a poem about Chinese people in the U.S. to commemorate a new documentary about Asian Americans on PBS.

-What came out, instead, was a searing 1,600-word letter from the incoming Yale university junior to her immigrant elders, pleading with them to understand the massive debt owed to African American civil rights leaders, beseeching them a global movement to fight anti-black racism.
+What came out, instead, was a searing 1,600-word letter from the incoming Yale university junior to her immigrant elders, pleading with them to understand the massive debt owed to African American civil rights leaders, beseeching them to join a global movement to fight anti-black racism.

 “We Asian Americans have long perpetuated anti-Black statements and stereotypes,” Huang wrote.
 “I grew up hearing relatives, family friends, and even my parents make subtle, even explicitly racist comments about the Black community. … The message was clear: We are the model minority -doctors, lawyers, quiet and obedient overachievers.
 We have little to do with other people of color; we will even side with White Americans to degrade them.”